-Youth Alliance (YA), a community based organization, provided case management; individual, parent and group interactive workshops; referral services; and transition plans.
-Probation officers and a Youth Alliance case manager used a family meeting model to work collaboratively with local agencies, schools, families, and the youth to improve services and provided direction and support to these families.
-Youth referred to this organization participated in their El Joven Noble Program.
-El Joven Noble is a comprehensive indigenous based, youth leadership development program that supported and guided young men through their manhood "rites of passage" process while focusing on the prevention of substance abuse, teen pregnancy, relationship violence, gang violence and school failure.
+Youth Alliance (YA), a community based organization, provided intensive case management; weekly individual counseling, weekly support groups, parenting classes; and referrals to services.
+Probation Officers and a Youth Alliance case manager used a child and family team meeting model to work collaboratively with local agencies, schools, families, and the youth which improved services and provided direction and support to these families.
+A youth's case plan was developed as part of the child and family team meeting.
+Youth referred to this organization participated in their GANAS: Guiding and Navigating to Achieve Success Program.
+GANAS is an aftercare program for youth transitioning from juvenile detention and custody back into the community.
+The GANAS Program focuses on discovery of self-awareness, prevention of substance abuse, healthy relationships, boundaries, decrease gang involvement and educational success.